ni/nimble/specs/templates/table-column-hld.md

 *Describe what the group header view will render.*

-### Sorting
+### Sorting / Grouping

-*Will the column be sortable?
-Which `TableColumnSortOperation` will be used?
-Describe any interesting use cases.*
+*Will the column be sortable and/or groupable?
+If so, which `xxx-field-name` attribute will be assigned to  `operandDataRecordFieldName`?
+If sortable, which `TableColumnSortOperation` will be used?

-### Grouping

-*Will the column be groupable?
 Describe any interesting use cases.*

 ### Sizing